glorborg/trademonkey-docs/docs-site/docs/01-getting-started/manual-trade-entry.md

 ## Purpose

 Manual trade entry lets you log trades directly in TradeMonkey as you plan or execute them.
-Unlike CSV imports, manual entry captures both the financial details **and** your real-time psychology (emotions, conviction, plan adherence) around each decision.
+Unlike CSV imports, manual entry captures both the financial details and your real-time psychology (emotions (Emotional State), conviction (Conviction (1–10)), Plan Adherence) around each decision.

----

 ## When to Use Manual Entry

 Manual entry is especially useful when:

-- **You want real-time psychology capture**
+You want real-time psychology capture
 You record how you actually felt at entry and exit, not how you remember feeling days later.

-- **You trade infrequently**
+You trade infrequently
 If you only take a few trades per week, logging them manually is often faster than exporting and importing CSVs.

-- **You use journaling as a discipline tool**
+You use logging as a discipline tool
 You log trades as part of a pre-trade or post-trade ritual, forcing yourself to write down your reasoning and risk.

-- **You use a hybrid workflow**
+You use a hybrid workflow
 You manually log important trades (big wins, revenge trades, rule violations) and use CSV import for bulk financial history.
 TradeMonkey can reconcile the two.

----

 ## What You Capture at Entry

-**Financial (required)**
+Financial (required)

-- Symbol
+Symbol
-- Side (Buy/Sell)
+Side (Buy/Sell)
-- Entry price
+Entry price
-- Position size
+Position size
-- Account
+Account

-**Risk (recommended)**
+Risk (recommended)

-- Stop loss
+Stop loss
-- Take profit
+Take profit
-- Risk–reward ratio (calculated when SL/TP are present)
+Risk–reward ratio (calculated when SL/TP are present)

-**Psychology (critical for insights)**
+Psychology (critical for insights)

-- Entry emotions (e.g., confident, fearful, FOMO, revenge)
+Entry emotions (e.g., confident, fearful, FOMO, revenge) (Emotional State)
-- Entry conviction score (e.g., 1–10)
+Entry conviction score (e.g., 1–10) (Conviction (1–10))
-- Plan adherence (Yes / Partial / No)
+Plan Adherence (Yes / Partial / No)
-- Entry notes (short reasoning for the trade)
+Entry notes (short reasoning for the trade)
-- Tags (e.g., strategy, setup type, session: `breakout`, `london-open`, `scalp`)
+Tags (e.g., strategy, setup type, session: breakout, london-open, scalp)

-**Status**
+Status

-- **Planned** – you intend to take this trade but have not entered yet.
+Planned – you intend to take this trade but have not entered yet.
-- **Entered** – you are currently in the trade (open position).
+Entered – you are currently in the trade (open position).

-You can create a trade as **Planned**, then update it to **Entered** when you actually execute.
+You can create a trade as Planned, then update it to Entered when you actually execute.

----

 ## What You Capture at Exit

 When the trade is closed, you add:

-**Financial**
+Financial

-- Exit price
+Exit price
-- Exit time
+Exit time
-- P&L (calculated automatically from entry/exit and size)
+P&L (calculated automatically from entry/exit and size)

-**Psychology**
+Psychology

-- Exit emotions (e.g., relief, regret, pride, frustration)
+Exit emotions (e.g., relief, regret, pride, frustration) (Emotional State)
-- Exit conviction score
+Exit conviction score (Conviction (1–10))
-- Exit plan adherence (Yes / Partial / No)
+Exit plan adherence (Yes / Partial / No) (Plan Adherence)
-- Exit reason (e.g., hit stop, hit target, manual exit)
+Exit reason (e.g., hit stop, hit target, manual exit)
-- Exit notes (what actually happened)
+Exit notes (what actually happened)

-**Status**
+Status

-- **Closed** – trade completed.
+Closed – trade completed.
-- **Cancelled** – planned but never executed.
+Cancelled – planned but never executed.

-Once a trade is **Closed**, it becomes part of all relevant analytics.
+Once a trade is Closed, it becomes part of all relevant analytics.

----

 ## Basic Manual Entry Workflow

-1. **Log the trade near the decision point**
+Log the trade near the decision point
-   - Before or right after entering is ideal for accurate psychology.
+Before or right after entering is ideal for accurate psychology.

-2. **Fill financial and risk fields**
+Fill financial and risk fields
-   - Ensure symbol, side, entry price, size, and account are set.
+Ensure symbol, side, entry price, size, and account are set.
-   - Add stop loss and take profit where applicable.
+Add stop loss and take profit where applicable.

-3. **Add psychology at entry**
+Add psychology at entry
-   - Choose emotions, conviction, adherence, and tags.
+Choose emotions, conviction, adherence, and tags.
-   - Add a short note on why you're taking the trade.
+Add a short note on why you're taking the trade.

-4. **Update at exit**
+Update at exit
-   - Set exit price/time and confirm P&L.
+Set exit price/time and confirm P&L.
-   - Record exit emotions, conviction, adherence, and reason.
+Record exit emotions, conviction, adherence, and reason.
-   - Mark status as **Closed** (or **Cancelled** if you never entered).
+Mark status as Closed (or Cancelled if you never entered).

 You can still import broker CSVs later to verify financial data and catch any trades you forgot to log; TradeMonkey will merge matching trades rather than duplicate them.

----

 ## Important Notes

-- **Manual entry is about accuracy, not volume**
+Manual entry is about accuracy, not volume
 You don't have to manually log every historical trade.
-Focus on trades where psychology and plan adherence matter most.
+Focus on trades where psychology and Plan Adherence matter most.

-- **Delayed logging reduces psychological accuracy**
+Delayed logging reduces psychological accuracy
 The further you are from the trade, the less reliable emotions and conviction scores become.
 Log as close to execution as possible.

-- **Consistent fields beat perfect fields**
+Consistent fields beat perfect fields
 Pick a minimal set of psychology fields you'll fill every time (e.g., emotions + conviction + adherence) and be consistent.

-- **Planned trades can go stale**
+Planned trades can go stale
-  If you never execute a planned trade, mark it as **Cancelled** to keep your open trades view clean.
+If you never execute a planned trade, mark it as Cancelled to keep your open trades view clean.

----

 ## Support

-If you're unsure how to structure your manual logging workflow, contact **hello@trademonkey.app**.
+If you're unsure how to structure your manual logging workflow, contact hello@trademonkey.app.